chai-ravulu/goodworkhub-assignment/recommendation-engine.md

 #### **Preprocessing Steps**

 1. **Data Cleaning**:
    - **Remove Duplicates**: Ensure no duplicate grant records are present.
+If duplicates are needed categorize them.
    - **Handle Missing Values**: Impute missing data or discard records with incomplete information, depending on the significance of the missing data.
    - **Normalize Text Data**: Convert all text data to lowercase, remove special characters, and apply stemming/lemmatization to standardize the text fields.